Amy Spivey

 Teaching

-Professor Spivey teaches a wide range of courses, from introductory physics to upper-level physics courses for majors such as Analytical Mechanics, Electromagnetic Theory, and Statistical Mechanics.
-She is also expanding her teaching into the fields of electrical power generation and energy policy by teaching a Scholarly and Creative Inquiry seminar entitled “Empowering Technologies – Energy in the 21st Century”.
+Professor Spivey teaches a wide range of courses, from introductory physics to upper-level physics courses for majors such as Analytical Mechanics and Electromagnetic Theory.
+She also teaches a first-year seminar entitled “Empowering Technologies – Energy in the 21st Century”.

 Research